DreamOfTheRedChamber/system-design-interviews/Cache.md

     * Improves a huge amount of total operations you could perform per second on a single redis server because it avoids many context switch.
 From the point of view of doing the socket I/O, this involves calling the read() and write() syscall, that means going from user land to kernel land.
 The context switch is a huge speed penalty.
 More detailed explanation: (why a busy loops are slow even on the loopback interface?) processes in a system are not always running, actually it is the kernel scheduler that let the process run, so what happens is that, for instance, the benchmark is allowed to run, reads the reply from the Redis server (related to the last command executed), and writes a new command.
 The command is now in the loopback interface buffer, but in order to be read by the server, the kernel should schedule the server process (currently blocked in a system call) to run, and so forth.
 So in practical terms the loopback interface still involves network-alike latency, because of how the kernel scheduler works.
     * https://redis.io/topics/pipelining
 * Usage:
-    * Under transaction commands such as "MULTI", "EXEC"
+    * Under transaction commands such as MULTI, EXEC
     * The commands which take multiple arguments: MGET, MSET, HMGET, HMSET, RPUSH/LPUSH, SADD, ZADD
     * https://redislabs.com/ebook/part-2-core-concepts/chapter-4-keeping-data-safe-and-ensuring-performance/4-5-non-transactional-pipelines/
 * Internal: Pipeline is purely a client-side implementation.